Directional testing for high-dimensional multivariate normal distributions: Auxiliary computational results

 \subsection{Details on the computation of the directional $p$-value}

-The directional $p$-value (\ref{directed p-value}) is obtained via one-dimensional integration.
+The directional $p$-value in formula (2.7) of the paper is obtained via one-dimensional integration.
 The integrand is a function of the determinant $|\hat{\Lambda}^{-1}(t)|$, and the computational cost increases with the dimension $p$ of the square matrix $\hat{\Lambda}^{-1}(t)$.
-Based on Lemmas \ref{lemmacase1}-\ref{lemmacase4}, and according to the Jordan decomposition \citep[][Theorem 1.14]{magnus1999}, the following relationship holds
+Based on Lemmas 4.1--4.2 in the paper, and according to the Jordan decomposition \citep[][Theorem 1.14]{magnus1999}, the determinant of $\hat{\Lambda}^{-1}(t)$, defined in hypothesis \ref{case1} - \ref{case5}, is such that

-where $\nu_l, l=1,\dots,p$, are the eigenvalues of the matrix $\hat{\Lambda}_0 \hat{\Lambda}^{-1}$.
+where $\nu_l, l \in \{1,\dots,p\}$, are the eigenvalues of the matrix $\hat{\Lambda}_0 \hat{\Lambda}^{-1}$.
 Since the matrix $\hat{\Lambda}_0 \hat{\Lambda}^{-1}$ is constant in $t$, the eigenvalues $\nu_l$ can be calculated only once.
-Even the determinant $|\hat{\Lambda}_0^{-1} |$ does not depend on $t$, so it can be neglected when calculating the one-dimensional integral for the directional $p$-value in (\ref{directed p-value}).
-These expedients enable to greatly speed up the execution.
-Moreover, it is usful to include a multiplicative constant in the integrand function in order to improve numerical stability.
-In particular, we use
+Even the determinant $|\hat{\Lambda}_0^{-1} |$ does not depend on $t$, so it can be neglected when calculating the two one-dimensional integrals for the directional $p$-value in formula (2.7) of the paper.
+These expedients enable to greatly speed up the computation of the $p$-value and increase the accuracy.
+It is however convenient to include a multiplicative constant in the integrand function in order to improve numerical stability, so that we use